Deatho0ne/IdleChampScripts/README.md

 GemFarmMod.ahk, GemFarm.ahk and EventFarm.ahk please understand something about AHK scripts (google is your friend), if you do not I will point you to other scripts on Discord.

 These scripts should be relatively simple to make work for you.
 They are very much image based and need the images to do what they do for the most part.
 Most images need to be near pixel perfect for this to work, if failing at some point after the start use something like Snipping Tool to grab a new image and replace the ones provided.
 The settings should help with most of this, but all computers are slightly differnt.
+Images will most likely have to be updated, since I have not grabbed new ones in quite some time.

 ![Diretory for Mad Wizard](https://github.com/Deatho0ne/IdleChamp-Deatho0ne/blob/master/ImagesForReadme/MadWizardDirectory.PNG)